 [Opéra magazine]

-The emerging star soprano will launch the 2024/25 season with Grain of the Voice, a modern pasticcio staged by Ligiana Costa and conducted by André Dos Santos (Theatro São Pedro, Brazil).
-He will sing his first Oberto in Handel’s Alcina alongside Francesco Corti and il pomo d’Oro (Théâtre des Champs-Élysées in Paris, Teatro Real in Madrid, and Theater an der Wien in Vienna).
-Another highlight of the season will be his debut at the Komische Oper Berlin singing the role of Donna Elvira in Mozart’s Don Giovanni in a staging signed by Kirill Serebrennikov and under the baton of James Gaffigan.
+The 2024/25 season opened with Grain of the Voice, a contemporary pasticcio staged by Ligiana Costa at São Paulo’s Theatro São Pedro.
+Bruno de Sá then made his role debut as Oberto in Handel’s Alcina with Francesco Corti and il pomo d’Oro, touring to the Théâtre des Champs-Élysées in Paris, Teatro Real in Madrid, and Theater an der Wien in Vienna.
+Another major milestone was his house debut at the Komische Oper Berlin as Donna Elvira in Mozart’s Don Giovanni, in a new production by Kirill Serebrennikov conducted by James Gaffigan.

 Bruno de Sá distinguished himself receiving the OPER!
 Award 2020 and the ForumOpéra trophy 2022 in the category “Best Newcomer of the Year”.
 In 2024, he also received the Austrian Music Theatre Prize for his performance of Aminta in Innsbruck Early Music Festival’s production of Vivaldi’s L’Olimpiade conducted by Alessandro de Marcchi.

-(2024_25 Please use this CV exclusively.)
+(2025_26 Please use this CV exclusively.)